 The reach, scale, and impact of a project, specifying the work details, number of people, and factors for success.
 Accordingly, projects can be big or small.

-Description of a project and even project parts from initiation to completion, or result evaluation.
-The timeframe determines whether the project or its parts will be short, long, continuous, or finite.
+Description of a project and even project parts from initiation to completion or result evaluation.
+The timeframe determines whether the project or its parts will be short or long, continuous or finite.

-An essential part of project planning, organisation refers to how tasks and activities are organised and prioritised.
-Organisation is also an important factor in classifying the type of project.
+An essential part of project planning, organizing refers to how tasks and activities are organized and prioritized.
+Organizing is also an important factor in classifying the type of project.

-A project can be relatively cheap or very expensive, depending on the scope, timeframe, and organisation.
+A project can be relatively cheap or very expensive, depending on the scope, timeframe, and organizing.
 The cost sums up these factors nicely and can help you clarify your classification further.

-How you and your co-workers communicate—face to face, video call, chat, email—can help determine whether the project is within a single department, across different departments, across different organisations, across different geographies, and so on.
+How you and your coworkers communicate (face to face, video call, chat, email) can help determine the following: Is the project within a single department, across different departments, across different organizations, or across different geographies?

 The number of involved stakeholders can greatly shape the scope of a project.
 The larger the project is in terms of cost and resources, the more stakeholders are likely to be involved.

-The type of project is also impacted by how different tasks and activities are assigned to team members—whether the responsibility is individually or collectively defined.
+The type of project is also impacted by how different tasks and activities are assigned to team members.
+Is the responsibility individually or collectively defined?
 In most cases, a project manager is responsible for the overall assignments and progress.

 Digital transformation is an example of large, continuous digital projects many industries and businesses face in the present day.
 Andrew Annacone, Managing Partner at TechNexus Venture Collaborative, mentions four types of digital transformation projects:

-Modern technology, like analytics, APIs, and machine learning, have enabled organisations to reinvent their business processes—thereby lowering costs, reducing cycle times, or increasing quality.
+Modern technology, like analytics, APIs, and machine learning, have enabled organizations to reinvent their business processes.
+This lowers cost, reduces cycle times, and increases quality.

-Digital technologies can also transform the entire business model itself—the fundamental building blocks of how value is generated in the industry.
+Digital technologies can also transform the entire business model itself.
+This is the fundamental building blocks of how value is generated in the industry.
 Creating value in new ways, like Uber did for the taxi business and Airbnb did for the hotel industry, is a comprehensive project involving many stakeholders and business units.

-Expanding into another industry, whether established or entirely new due to the digital transformation, is another example of a large-scale project undertaken by the likes of the once online bookstore Amazon launching the successful cloud computing/infrastructure service AWS.
+Expanding into another industry, whether established or entirely new due to digital transformation, is another example of a large-scale project.
+An example is the once online bookstore Amazon launching the successful cloud computing/infrastructure service AWS.

-In order to stay alive in today’s environment, with shifting consumer behaviour, the most visionary organisations embrace a culture of innovation.
-A full, long-term digital transformation requires other mindsets, processes, and skills than yesterday, thus starting projects which aim to shift to agile workflows, testing and learning, decentralised decision-making, and so forth.
+In order to stay alive in today’s environment, with shifting consumer behavior, the most visionary organizations embrace a culture of innovation.
+A full, long term digital transformation requires other mindsets, processes, and skills than yesterday.
+This can lead to projects which aim to shift to agile workflows, testing and learning, decentralized decision making, and so forth.

-In your role as a digital manager, you will most likely face several smaller projects in your organisation, whether finite or continuous.
+In your role as a digital manager, you will most likely face several smaller projects in your organization, whether finite or continuous.
 Project planning vendor TeamGantt lists the following examples: